PrefectHQ/prometheus-prefect-exporter/README.md

 ## Configuration

 Can modify environment variables to change the behavior of the exporter.
+An API Key is necessary specifically for auth-enabled, on-prem, self-hosted solutions.
+An API key is not necessary for open-source or Prefect Server to function.

 | Environment Variable | Description | Default |
 | --- | --- | --- |